M2I-CYSAR/carlROS/README.md

     - [Shell Navigation Commands](https://www.guru99.com/linux-commands-cheat-sheet.html)
 2. Plug the CANable into a USB port on the driving device (Jetson or Linux Machine)
 3. Run the script as superuser using `sudo ./can0setup` in the terminal
+    - Currently on the Jetson the script fails the last 3 commands.
+These can be run manually to complete interface setup.
 4. You can confirm the `can0` interface is setup by running `ifconfig` in the terminal.
 You will see a list of configured interface on your machine one of which should be named `can0`

 ```